 For environmental protection reasons, many ski resorts block access to certain hillsides or descents.
 Skiers should always comply with these restrictions as they generally serve the purpose of protecting endangered animals.
 Also, it is vital to try to act calmly when near a forest, so as not to frighten the wildlife.

 What kind of equipment is needed for freeriding?

 The difference between freeride skis and regular skis is, amongst other things, their shape.
-Freeride skis are wider in order to allow a stronger bounce and uplift, which facilitates movement in powder snow.
+Freeride skis are wider in order to allow a stronger bounce and uplift, which facilitates easier movement on powder snow.
 While experienced freeride skiers should consider buying their own pair of freeride skis, beginners can simply rent the equipment on site.

-While the avalanche transceiver helps locate an avalanche victim, a probe serves the purpose of high precision locating: the device allows search and rescue teams to assess not only the location of a victim but also the depth at which he or she is buried.
+While the avalanche transceiver helps locate an avalanche victim, a probe serves the purpose of high precision locating: the device allows search and rescue teams to assess the location of a victim and measures the depth at which he or she is buried.

 The avalanche airbag system is a reusable rescue device that can considerably lower the risk of injury during avalanches.
-The avalanche backpack has 2 brightly coloured balloons which are folded and stored in the left and right pockets.
+The avalanche backpack has 2 brightly-coloured balloons, which are folded and stored in the left and right pockets.

 Where can I learn to freeride?